brandoncurtis/tokenplanet/home.md

 <!-- TITLE: Home -->
 <!-- SUBTITLE: A quick summary of Home -->

-# Lightning Wiki
+# Welcome
-Here is some stuff about the Lightning Network.
+Welcome to the wiki!

-Wiki.js looks pretty cool.
+This wiki is powered by Wiki.js.
+It stores content as Markdown files in GitHub.
+That is pretty cool.